About organization management in Azure DevOps

 Azure DevOps Services

-With an organization, you gain access to the platform in which you can do the following:
+With an organization, you gain access to the platform in which you can do the following tasks:

 - Collaborate with others to develop applications by using our cloud service

-- Plan and track your work as well as code defects and issues
+- Plan and track your work and code defects and issues

 - Set up continuous integration and deployment